top of page

-GMC Luthier Tools Guitar Nut & Saddle Tools includes a unique system for shaping a new nut, marking out the precise string spacing and filing the nut action.
+GMC Luthier Tools Guitar Nut Replacement Jig is a unique system for shaping a guitar nut, marking out the string spacing and filing the string slots.

 COMPENSATED STRING SPACING

-The system uses compensated string spacing.
-With compensated spacing, the string spacing is incrementally increased so that the space in-between adjacent strings is similar across the fretboard.
-This allows a little more room for easier playing on the heavier gauges and in many cases, it is also possible to increase the overall 'E' to 'E' for even greater comfort.
+The system employs compensated string spacing.
+The string spacing is incrementally increased so that the space in-between adjacent strings is similar across the fretboard.
+This allows a little more room for easier playing on the heavier gauges.
+It is also possible to increase the overall 'E' to 'E' for greater comfort.

 To get the best spacing for your guitar, we recommend setting the overall string spacing to the maximum that the guitar will allow.
-A small increase without encroaching on the fret chamfers is often achievable.
+A small increase without encroaching on the fret chamfers may be achievable.

-This system is accurate and repeatable.
-String spacing guides ensure the strings are precisely positioned along the nut.
-This avoids any discrepancies with individual hand marking out of each slot as all of the slots are cut in the same setting.
+The precision spacing guides ensure the string positions are correct & avoids errors of hand marking out as all of the string slots are cut in the same setting.

 Please see the Workshop Guitar Repair Blog for short videos of the tools application.